heder/muteframe/README.md

 [@emmaelisen](https://www.github.com/emmaelisen) for being the prime source of "You are on mute, Thomas".

-Some of the teams integration code is grabbed and inspired by code on the following accounts.
+Some of the teams integration code is grabbed and inspired by code from the following accounts.
 [@MrRoundRobin](https://github.com/MrRoundRobin)
 [@EionRobb](https://github.com/EionRobb)